Patricio Buzon

-Patricio Abella Buzon (born March 14, 1950) is a Filipino bishop of the Roman Catholic Church who has been serving as the Bishop of the Diocese of Bacolod since 2016.
+Patricio Abella Buzon (born March 14, 1950) is a Filipino bishop of the Roman Catholic Church who has been serving as the Bishop of the Diocese of Bacolod from 2016 until 2026.
 He previously served as the Bishop of Kabankalan from 2003 to 2016.

 Early life and education

 Buzon was born in San Nicolas, Cebu City, Philippines, on March 14, 1950.
 He pursued his elementary education at Asilo de la Milagrosa in Cebu City and completed his high school studies at Don Bosco Academy in San Fernando, Pampanga.
 For his higher education, he attended Don Bosco College Seminary in Canlubang, Laguna, where he obtained a Bachelor of Science degree in Industrial Education, specializing in Electricity.
 He later pursued theological studies at the University of Santo Tomas in Manila, where he earned a Bachelor of Sacred Theology.
-Additionally, he completed a master's degree in Guidance and Counseling at San Jose Recoletos in Bacolod City.
+Additionally, he completed a master's degree in Guidance and Counseling at San Jose Recoletos in Cebu City.

 Buzon joined the Salesians of Don Bosco and made his first religious profession on June 29, 1967.
 He took his perpetual vows on May 24, 1973.